 The principle of Workplace Based Assessments (WPBA) is that trainees are assessed on work that they undertake on a day-to-day basis and that the assessment is integrated into their daily work.
 The curriculum does not stipulate minimum numbers of assessments for WPBAs.

-When there is a requirement by specialty, this can be found in the specialty assessment strategy which is available at Higher Specialist Training Documents and Curricula - Royal College of Surgeons (rcseng.ac.uk).
+When there is a requirement by specialty, this can be found in the specialty assessment strategy at the Royal College of Surgeons' Higher Specialist Training Documents and Curricula.